The Unitary patent is in fact a European patent having a unitary effect in most of the EU Member States.

 For more information, please click here.

-The number of European countries covered by the Unitary patent will be at minimum 13 and up to 25, including France, Germany and, in principle, the United Kingdom (in case of an effective Brexit however, this may have to be reconsidered).
+The number of European countries covered by the Unitary patent will be at minimum 13 and up to 25, including France.
 Spain is presently out of this system and will therefore not be covered by the Unitary patent protection.
 The same is true for UK because of Brexit.

 A translation is to be filed of the complete patent (description and claims) in the language of any of the UPC Contracting Member States as long as the patent has been granted in English.
 For example, the patentee may file a translation in French or in German.
 (See the specific Regulation on translations).

 Since the Unitary patent is, in fact, a European patent, any third party may file an opposition at the EPO within the usual nine months opposition period.
 An Opposition Division and subsequently a Board of Appeal may therefore decide to revoke entirely the European patent for all the designated countries including the entire territory of the Unitary patent.